-Observation - Steyning and Bramber Number of Comments 6
+Observation - Steyning and Bramber

+Number of Comments 6

+Summary of Comments

-There were relatively few observations.
-One comment suggested that Bramber is distinct from Steyning and should not be considered as one.
+There were relatively few observations from members of the public and community groups.
+One comment received suggested that Bramber and Steyning are distinct and separate settlements and that therefore they should not be considered as one (i.e. a single entity) in the Local Plan.